nearbeach/NearBeach/docs/installation/installation_of_django.rst

     virtualenv <<project_environment>>

+  .. note:: Please do not use the name 'NearBeach' or variations of this for the Project Virtual Environment.
+Our recommended name would be 'venv'

   This will create a directory called "<<project_environment>>", this will store NearBeach's libraries for python

 8. Activate the virtual environment using the following command